Calton Hill [Get the Best Views & Photos of Edinburgh]

 Why Visit Calton Hill?

-As well as having amazing views across the city, Calton Hill holds some architectural splendours of its own.
+As well as having outstanding views across the city, Calton Hill holds some architectural splendours of its own.
 No-where in Edinburgh does the nickname ‘Athens of the North‘ make more sense than on the top of Calton Hill.

-It’s home to:
+It’s home to the:

-- The Nelson Monument
+- Nelson Monument

-- The National Monument
+- National Monument

-- The Dugald Stewart Monument
+- Dugald Stewart Monument

-- The Old Royal High School
+- Old Royal High School

-- The Political Martyrs’ Monument
+- Political Martyrs’ Monument

-- The Robert Burns Monument
+- Robert Burns Monument

-- The City Observatory
+- City Observatory

 Wow!